haxetink/tink_xml/README.md

 }
 ```

+Kabooom!
+It's parsed.
+How?
 The `tink.xml.Structure` is a `@:genericBuild` type that will create the necessary validating parser at compile time.

 # XML API